-- Someone who prefers to avoid conflict is not going to last long with someone who is volatile and critical, but will do fine with someone who is also happy to focus on the positives.
+- Someone who prefers to avoid conflict is not going to last long with volatile and critical but will do fine with someone who is also happy to focus on the positives.

-- Two people that get everything off their chest as issues arise can do fine as well, as long as both partners are on the same page.
+- Two people who get everything off their chest as issues arise can do fine as long as both partners are on the same page.

 - If either person is trying to win a fight, it is the relationship that loses.